-Updates are not immediately available to Organization Users, and only become visible once an Administrator or Delegate releases it for Non-Privileged User visibility.
+Updates are not immediately available to Organization Users, and only become visible once an Administrator or Delegate releases it for Unprivileged User visibility.
 Procedural aspects of the Update are described in the article, Updating the :Foundation Client.

-*NOTE: Update prompts are not presented when SSProtect Login results from a request to access protected content or perform other actions that require authentication and authorization.
+* Update prompts are not presented when SSProtect Login results from a request to access protected content or perform other actions that require authentication and authorization.
 In certain cases, the Update prompt is deferred to a subsequent Login operation.

-Operating System Update Dependencies
+Decoupling Operating System Updates